davidhaddad7/dinocpu-wq20/assignments/assignment-3.md

 There are five steps to implementing branches and flushing.

-1. Add a MUX for PC write
+1. Add MUXes for PC stall and PC from taken
 2. Add code to bubble for ID/EX and EX/MEM
 3. Add code to flush IF/ID
 4. Connect the taken signal to the hazard detection unit